uhqd/esapiForDummies/README.md

 # esapiForDummies
-A vey simple introduction for very beginners: how to start step by step a Varian Eclipse Script (ESAPI)
+A very simple introduction for very beginners: how to start step by step a Varian Eclipse Script (ESAPI)